 Illegal transport, possession, proposal, sale, acquisition or use and the fact of facilitating the illegal use of narcotics are punishable by a maximum of ten years in prison and a fine of €7.5 million (Article L.222-37 of the French Penal Code).
 The illegal proposal or sale of narcotics to a person with a view to personal use is punishable by five years in prison and a fine of €75,000; however, the prison sentence is extended to ten years when narcotics are proposed or sold to minors, in learning or educational establishments or on government premises, and at or very close to the time when students or the public are entering or leaving these establishments premises, in the vicinity of these establishments or premises (Article L.222-39 of the French Penal Code).
 The maximum penalties incurred for trafficking are life imprisonment and a fine of €7.5 million (Article L.222-34 of the French Penal Code).
 The law itself does not distinguish between possession for personal use or for trafficking, nor by type of illegal substance.

-Among last year users aged 18 to 64 years, according to the 2014 Health Barometer Survey of Santé publique France, the proportion of those at high risk of problem cannabis use (according to the Cannabis Abuse Screening Test, CAST) is 21%, i.e. 2.2% of the French population aged 18 to 64 years.
+Among last year users aged 18 to 64 years (11%), according to the 2017 Health Barometer Survey of Santé publique France, the proportion of those at high risk of problem cannabis use (according to the Cannabis Abuse Screening Test, CAST) is 25%, i.e. 2.3% of the French population aged 18 to 64 years.
 Cannabis is also the most frequently reported substance mentioned as the principal reason for entering drug treatment (CSAPA).
-As far as synthetic cannabinoids are concerned, 1.7% of adults aged 18 to 64 state that they have already used such substances.
+As far as synthetic cannabinoids are concerned, 1.3% of adults aged 18 to 64 state that they have already used such substances.
 Their use levels are similar to heroin or amphetamines.

-The use of cocaine, the second most frequently used illicit substance, is far below that of cannabis and concerns approximately one tenth the number of people, either in terms of lifetime use or use in the past year.
-However, the proportion of lifetime cocaine users aged 18 to 64 has increased four-fold in two decades (from 1.2% in 1995 to 5.6% in 2014), as had the proportion of cocaine users within the year between 2000 (0.3%) and 2014 (1.1%).
-This variation indicates the wider diffusion of a substance once limited to well-off categories, and affecting all social groups in recent years.
-The levels of lifetime use for synthetic drugs such as MDMA/ecstasy and amphetamines are 4.3% and 2.3%, respectively.
-The proportion of current MDMA/ecstasy users increased significantly between 2010 and 2014 (from 0.3% to 0.9%), thus reaching a peak since the last decade.
-Among 18-25 year olds, the use of this product exceeds that of cocaine.
+Cocaine, the second most frequently used illicit substance, is well below cannabis: cocaine use concerns nearly one tenth the number of people in terms of lifetime use.
+However, the proportion of 18-64 year-olds with lifetime cocaine use has increased four-fold in two decades (from 1.2% in 1995 to 5.6% in 2017, a stable level compared to 2014).
+The proportion of last-year users also increased substantially, from 0.3% in 2000 to 1.1% in 2014, then 1.6% in 2017, highlighting the wider consumption of a substance once limited to the more well-off, and which for the past few years has affected all levels of society, although to varying degrees.
+The levels of lifetime use for synthetic drugs such as MDMA/ecstasy and amphetamines are 5.0% and 2.2%, respectively.
+The proportion of current MDMA/ecstasy users remained stable between 2010 and 2017 (1.0%).
+Among 18-25-year-olds, the use of this product equals that of cocaine.

 The use of illicit drugs with alcohol, tobacco and prescription drugs